jonashackt/gitlab-ci-stack/README.md

 vagrant plugin install vagrant-dns
 ```

-Now we configure a domain name as `pipeline` in our Vagrantfile:
+Now we configure a domain name such as `jonashackt` and a TLD like `io` in our Vagrantfile:

 ```
-masterlinux.vm.hostname = "pipeline"
+config.vm.hostname = "jonashackt"

-masterlinux.dns.tld = "ci"
+config.dns.tld = "io"
 ```

-Now we need to register the vagrant-dns Server with the TLD `ci` as a DNS resolver:
+Now we need to register the vagrant-dns Server with the TLD `io` as a DNS resolver:

 ```
 vagrant dns --install